gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Removed class `ActionBroadcast`.

 The deprecated `jetty` plugin has been removed.
 We recommend using the [Gretty plugin](https://github.com/akhikhl/gretty) for developing Java web applications.
+The deprecated `pluginRepositories` block for declaring custom plugin repositories has been removed in favor of `pluginManagement.repositories`.

 ## External contributions